ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISceneManagerInitializer.rst

 ISceneManagerInitializer
 ========================

-.. py:class:: ISceneManagerInitializer
+.. py:class:: ansys.stk.core.graphics.ISceneManagerInitializer

    object

    The static scene manager class provides global properties and functionality that apply to all scenes and thus affect the rendering of every globe control...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISceneManagerInitializer

 Overview
 --------